nodedev7425/nodedev7425/README.md

 <br>

-💻 I’m a software developer with 5 years of experience (since 2021) 🏢 At work, I mainly develop using Delphi
-🌐 In my free time, I focus on Full-Stack development

-🚀 I enjoy learning new technologies, exploring modern tools, and continuously improving my understanding of software engineering
+I’m a software developer with 5 years of experience since 2021.
+At work, I mainly use Delphi, while in my free time I focus on Full-Stack development.
+I enjoy learning new technologies, exploring tools, and continuously improving my understanding of software engineering.
-📚 Always curious, always learning, always building

 <br>